Eamonnca1/hello-world/README.md

 # hello-world
-My first repository on GitHub
+This is my first repository on GitHub.
+I'm using it to get to know this service.